 Close by Leiden is home to Leiden University, which lends it an effervescent energy.
 It’s also blessed with a myriad of lovely canals that are best enjoyed by boat.
 There are lots of boat tour operators in the area but you can also rent a private one from companies like Olympia Charters for around 150 Euros per day.
 Don’t worry, if you’ve never operated a boat before, they do give detailed instructions before you sail into the sunset.

-The Hague is 29 minutes from Amsterdam Schiphol Airport and a 2nd class one-way ticket costs 8.50 Euros.
-Once in The Hague, it helps to buy an OV Chipkaart, a touch in and touch out system much like the Oyster cards in London.
+The Hague is 29 minutes from Amsterdam Schiphol Airport and a 2nd class one-way ticket costs 9.80 Euros.
+Once in The Hague, it helps to buy an OV Chipkaart, a touch in and touch out system much like London’s Oyster Cards.
 Top up your balance at any station and you can use it on all forms of transport; train, bus and tram.
 Always, always remember to touch out.